Contested Divorce in New York

 Once the divorce is resolved through settlement or trial, the divorce papers are submitted for the judge’s approval.
 When the judge signs the judgment of divorce, it is entered at the county clerk, at which point the parties are officially divorced.
 They may then obtain certified copies of the judgment of divorce.

-If you wish to begin or respond to a divorce action you may call us to schedule a free consultation.
+If you wish to begin or respond to a divorce action you may call us to schedule a consultation.
+We charge $200 for a consultation for a contested divorce.
 At the consultation we will provide you with your options and the estimated cost.
+The $200 that you have paid will be applied towards our fee.